-Support and guidance on how to prepare your business for auto enrolment.
+Support and guidance on how to manage your auto pension enrolment duties.

 Every employer with at least one member of staff now has new duties – including putting those who meet certain criteria into a workplace pension scheme and contributing towards it.

 Who is eligible to join?

 You will need to assess your workforce to establish who is eligible for automatic enrolment based on age, earnings and hours of work.

 If the staff member earns weekly gross earnings of £116 or below and are aged between 16 and 74, if they ask you to, you must provide a pension scheme, however, you don’t have to contribute.